Partial compactification of stability manifolds via massless semistable objects: Restriction, descent and glueing of slicings

 in which the upper triangle commutes and the lower triangle is exact.
-Condition~\ref{ss2} implies that $\Mor{\CC}{c}{H^{<\phi}(b)}=0$, and hence that there is a dashed morphism making the left hand triangle commute.
-Condition~\ref{ss1} and the condition $\phi'<\phi$ imply that $\Mor{\CC}{H^{\geq\phi}(b)}{c'}=0$.
+One of the vanishing requirements in the definition of $Q(\phi)$ implies $\Homm{\CC}{c}{H^{<\phi}(b)}=0$, and hence that there is a dashed morphism making the left hand triangle commute.
+We deduce $\Homm{\CC}{H^{\geq\phi}(b)}{c'}=0$ from the other Hom vanishing together with $\phi>\phi'$.
 Hence $\gamma=0$ as claimed. \end{proof}

-It remains to check that each $c\in \CC$ has a \HN filtration with respect to $Q$.
-We do so by induction on the length of the \HN filtration of $c$ in $\CC/\NN$ with respect to $Q_{\CC/\NN}$.
+It remains to check that each $c\in \CC$ has a HN filtration with respect to $Q$.
+We do so by induction on the length of the HN filtration of $c$ in $\CC/\NN$ with respect to $Q_{\CC/\NN}$.
 The next result provides the base case.

 \begin{lemma} Suppose $c\in Q_{\CC/\NN}(\phi)$.
-Then $c$, considered as an object of $\CC$, has a \HN filtration with respect to $Q$ with all factors in $\NN$ except for a single factor in $Q(\phi)$. \end{lemma}
+Then $c$, considered as an object of $\CC$, has a HN filtration with respect to $Q$ with all factors in $\NN$ except for a single factor in $Q(\phi)$. \end{lemma}